 When you are more feminine, you may be overly concerned about people’s feelings, and think too long before making decisions.
 You stand back and let others lead the way, and probably don’t ever get what you want.

-There’s a strength and power in both aspects.
-When you are able to combine both, and know which one you are utilizing at the time, you’re better able to handle most situations that are thrown at you in life.
+There is strength and power in both aspects.
+When you are able to combine both and know which one you are utilizing at the time, you’re better able to handle most situations that are thrown at you in life.

 The problem that some people have is that they believe they are the way they are, and can’t change it.
 For example, I once got a lousy raise at the company I was working for.
 I worked extremely hard all year, putting in extra hours, and volunteering whenever they needed someone.
 And my review reflected that as well, even including a promotion.
 But when they told me how much they were raising my salary, I felt my heart sink.
 It was something like 50 cents an hour.
 A year of hard work and dedication, and a promotion, and I got an extra $4.00 a day.